-There's not just one Peezy in the rap game.
-While the buzz is growing around OMB Peezy, another guy with the same name deserves our attention: Team Eastside Peezy (per a new trend, rappers include now their bands' name to their own: will we talk soon about WTC Raekwon?).
+There's not only one Peezy in the rap game.
+While the buzz is growing around OMB Peezy, another guy with the same moniker deserves our full attention: Team Eastside Peezy (per a new trend, rappers are now including their bands' name to their own: will we talk soon about WTC Raekwon?).
 His Ballin Ain't a Crime mixtape is, indeed, one of the best in 2017.
-Contrary to the young rapper from Alabama, though, this Peezy is experienced.
+Contrary to the young rapper from Alabama, though, this Peezy is quite experienced.
 Based out of Detroit, his collective is active since the early 2010's.
-Now almost 30, Phillip Glen-Earl Peaks already released several albums or mixtapes, like Mud, Sweat & Tears in 2015, so far his most noticeable project.
+Now almost 30, Phillip Glen-Earl Peaks already released several albums or mixtapes, like Mud, Sweat & Tears in 2015, his most noticeable one.

 Ballin Ain't a Crime was preceded by a non-musical event.
-Peezy, indeed, was arrested in 2016, with other members of his 6 Mile Chedda Grove gang, for racket.
-As a result, the title of the mixtape looks like his line of defense: ballin', showing up one's fancy lifestyle, is actually not a crime.
-The ways through which he achieves it, though, might very well be criminal, reading between the lines of the eponymous song.
-This is one of the best on this free album, as well as the perfect introduction to the rapper: a bit like his neighbors (and collaborators) from Doughboy Cashout, Peezy is both a flamboyant and threatening rapper, and a heir to No Limit – he uses the same "uhh" as Master P – but his beats are dryer, neater, cleaner, colder, his synthesizers more modern.
+Peezy, indeed, was arrested in 2016, with other members of his 6 Mile Chedda Grove gang, for racketeering.
+Following this, he titled his mixtape in a way that looks like his line of defense: ballin', showing up one's fancy lifestyle, is actually not a crime.
+The ways through which he achieves it, though, might very well be criminal, when reading between the lines the lyrics of the same-named song.
+This is one of the best on this free album, as well as the perfect introduction to the rapper: a bit like his neighbors (and collaborators) from Doughboyz Cashout, Peezy is both a flamboyant and threatening rapper, and a heir to No Limit – he uses the same "uhh" as Master P – but his beats are dryer, neater, cleaner, colder, his synthesizers more modern.
 He sounds more northern.

 Some tracks don't comply with this formula.
-They are softer, like the Auto-Tuned "Session Litt", or "Eastside", a song with Jim Jones (and Philthy Rich, who confirms here his strong connection with Detroit).
+They are softer, like the Auto-Tuned "Session Litt", or "Eastside", a song with Philthy Rich, a guy already strongly connected to Detroit, and also with Jim Jones.
 But generally, the same recipe as "Ballin Ain't a Crime" applies through the mixtape.
 The same swift and relentless music supports the best tracks.
 Same with Peezy's implacable flow, who manages to outshine his many guests.
-Same again with his themes: his thirst for wealth, his street tales, and a few sexist words about girls ("All Over", "Soaking Wet", etc.).
+Same again with the themes: his thirst for wealth, his street tales, and a few sexist words about girls ("All Over", "Soaking Wet").